gjs4wu/music-recognition/README.md

 ## Test all noisy inputs for single song

-To run ACRCloud on set of (1000) noisy data samples (this will take awhile):
+To run ACRCloud on set of noisy data samples:
 ```
 ./acr/test_inputs.py <name of song folder> <correct song name> <# of samples to test>
 ```